atiqahnoriza/Personal-Blog/README.md

 ## Future Improvements

 * Add more project details
-* Improve the contact page with a working contact form
 * Add more animations and interactivity
 * Improve responsive design for different screen sizes
 * Add more blog posts or project documentation